linsdell/Linear-Algebra/README.md

-# Linear-Algebra
-Code that I have written which applies what I have learned in linear algebra during my first year of engineering.

 ## Determinant of any Real Square Matrix
 This was my first project applying my linear algebra knowledge.
 I wrote this program in MATLAB as a starting point and I plan to translate it into either Java or Python.
 The program allows you to write in any real NxN matrix, and have it return the determinant of said matrix.